evilflora/WarframeSentinel/readme.md

 "PVPActiveTournaments": Non utilisé
 "ConstructionProjects": Non utilisé (la construction des relais ?)
 "TwitchPromos": Non utilisé
-"SeasonInfo": Non utilisé (Nightwave)

-"Alerts": N'existe plus
-"BadlandNodes": Ne sera pas utilisé (Dark Sector) "FeaturedGuilds": Ne sera pas utilisé (guildes mises en avant, voir le clan)
+"BadlandNodes": Will not be used (Dark Sector) "FeaturedGuilds": Will not be used (guildes mises en avant, voir le clan)